israman30/UnitTest/README.md

 clause.
 - Check the failure reporting of your tests.
 If the description of an object is hard to read, provide a custom description by conforming to the CustomStringConvertible protocol.

+_source: iOS Unit Testing by Example by Jon Reid_